EngineHub/WorldGuard/README.txt

     creating a 5x5x5 cuboid free of water.
 Increasing the number will increase server load exponentially, although 3-5 has fairly low impact.

+- no-physics-gravel (def. false)
+    Prevents gravel from falling due to gravity.

+- no-physics-sand (def. false)
+    Prevents sand from falling due to gravity.

+- allow-portal-anywhere (def. false)
+    Allows you to place portal blocks anywhere.

 - enforce-single-session (def. true)
     Enforce single sessions.
 If the player is already found to be on the server when s/he logs in, the other player will be kicked with